ibrahimelseginy/Islami/README.md

 - Flutter: A powerful framework for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - Dart: The programming language used to build Flutter apps.

-Thank you for checking out our Flutter Islami App Project ...!
-We hope you enjoy using it as much as we enjoyed building it.
+Thank you for checking out our Flutter Islami App Project  !

+We hope you enjoy using it as much as we enjoyed building it .

-Happy coding! 🎉
+Happy coding !🎉

 ---
 May Islami App be a source of guidance and blessings for users. **JazakAllahu Khairan!** 🌟